altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 ### Taking action

-Now we arrived at a decent spot to sneak in this famous quote from Abraham Lincoln:
+Now we arrived at a decent spot to sneak in this famous quote.

-> "If I had eight hours to chop down a tree, I'd spend six hours sharpening my axe."
+> If I had eight hours to chop down a tree, I'd spend six hours sharpening my axe.
+>
+> &mdash; **Abraham Lincoln**

 Do you remember what those _heroic_ people I bowed at the beginning of this post were remarkably qualified at?